woodleighjATWIT/individualdatasciproject/README.md

 ## Selection of Data
 All model processing was done in PyCharm and can be found in what.py, when.py, where.py, and tools.py.

+**Unfortunately the dataset was too larget to upload into Github.**

 The data was sourced from [Kaggle](https://www.kaggle.com/datasets/AnalyzeBoston/crimes-in-boston) and contains three years of boston crime reports from Boston Police.
 There are a little under 320,000 total reports with 17 different properties: Incident Number, Offense Code, Offense Code Group, Offense Discritption, District, Reported Area, Shooting, Occurred on Date, Year, Month, Day of Week, Hour, UCR Part, Street, Lat, Long, and Location.

 This Projects primarily objective is to find information on the what, when, and where of crimes in Boston.